eoinlarkin/trax/README.md

     <summary><strong style="color:skyblue">Screenshot:</strong></summary>
     <img src="./docs/screenshots/trax-activity-feed.png" alt="login-page"/>
     </details>
-  - The activity feed page features the list of activites uploaded by users.
+  - The activity feed page features the list of activities uploaded by users.
-  - If an activity has been uploaded by the logged in user it is highlighted with a colored outline.
+  - If an activity has been uploaded by the logged in user it is highlighted with a coloured outline.
   - The activity feed is paginated; each page contains up to 10 activities.
 - **Activity Upload Page**
   - <details>